spyder-ide/spyder-docs/doc/plugins/terminal.rst

 .. image:: /images/terminal/terminal-view-panes.png
    :alt: Spyder showing view panes Terminal

-You will see it then as a tab in the bottom of the console area.
+You will see it then as a tab at the bottom of the console area.
 When switching to it, a new terminal tab will be created.
-You can also create a new terminal tab by clicking in the :guilabel:`+` button at the upper right corner of the console area.
+You can also create more terminals by clicking in the :guilabel:`+` button at the upper right corner of the terminal area.

 .. image:: /images/terminal/terminal-new-terminal-option.gif
    :alt: Spyder showing the new terminal button

-You can also click the :guilabel:`Options` button next to the :guilabel:`+` button.
-You can rename terminals, undock the terminal, and open a terminal in the directory of the current Editor file.
+Clicking the :guilabel:`Options` button next to the :guilabel:`+` button will allow you to rename terminals, undock the terminal, and open a terminal in the directory of the current Editor file.

 .. image:: /images/terminal/terminal-options-menu.gif
    :alt: Spyder showing the terminal Options menu